vinyldns/vinyldns/modules/docs/src/main/mdoc/api/create-zone.md

 # Create Zone

 Connects user to an existing zone.
 User must be a member of the group that has access to the zone.
-Connection info is optional, if no info is provided the default VinylDNS connections will be used
+Connection info is optional, if no info is provided the default VinylDNS connections will be used.

 #### HTTP REQUEST